+SMART Goals are imperative for your growing business or startup.
 Success doesn’t just happen.
-Startup founders and scaleup executives know that leading a business with intentionality requires having goals and a plan for achieving those goals.
+Good leaders understand that leading a business with intentionality requires having goals and a plan for achieving those goals.
+Using SMART Goals and creating a SMART Goal Framework can help your business grow and scale.
 As business leadership guru Brian Tracy says, “Goals are the fuel in the furnace of achievement.”
 Well defined goals provide clarity, direction and motivation to drive your business, your teams and your people.

-The SMART Goal framework is a very effective structure for goal setting that provides a logical and systematic process to develop goals that eschew vagueness and produce desired outcomes while providing feedback about performance and progress.
+The SMART Goal framework is an effective structure for goal setting that provides a systematic process to develop goals that are specific to produce desired outcomes while providing feedback about performance and progress.

 “All good performance starts with clear goals.”- Ken Blanchard, Management Consultant and Author